itsmebcc/suncomm/README.md

 SunComm Signal Fetcher
+I created this to help aim the antennas.
 This repository contains a Flask application designed to fetch signal data from a device, given the proper credentials.

 These modems go by several different names.
 Chester Cheetah is one of them.
 This uses standard AT+ commands as well as the admin @192.168.100.1 to pull signal data.